nerdyscout/kicad-exports/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 - used *.kibot.yaml file
+- link to your repository running the action

 **Expected behavior**
 A clear and concise description of what you expected to happen.